-- Females attached higher importance than males to increasing the environmental benefits of their businesses (65% vs 51%) and contributing to their local community (63% vs 44%).
-These differences were amplified in lowincome boroughs. - Ethnic leaders rated increasing the environmental benefits of their business more highly than non-ethnic ones (64% vs 55%).
-They were also more likely to attach high importance to contributing to their local community (65% vs 48%), and this increased in low-income boroughs (76% vs 51%).
+- Females attached higher importance than males to increasing the environmental benefits of their businesses (65 per cent vs 51 per cent) and contributing to their local community (63 per cent vs 44 per cent).
+These differences were amplified in lowincome boroughs. - Ethnic leaders rated increasing the environmental benefits of their business more highly than non-ethnic ones (64 per cent vs 55 per cent).
+They were also more likely to attach high importance to contributing to their local community (65 per cent vs 48 per cent), and this increased in low-income boroughs (76 per cent vs 51 per cent).